 Before testing any Smart Bidding, be sure you understand the reasons for NOT using an automated PPC bidding strategy.
 If you are certain your campaigns meet the requirements for Smart Bidding success (15 or 30 conversions/30 days, only quality conversion actions reported in the “Conversions” column, no upcoming campaign End Dates), the next task is to determine which bidding strategy best fits your need.

-There are currently four automated bid strategies supported by AdWords Smart Bidding:
+There are currently four automated bid strategies supported by Google Ads Smart Bidding:

 - Enhanced CPC